Varneon/VUdon-Events/README.md

         [SerializeField, HideInInspector]
         private UdonEventHandler udonEventHandler;

-        // Declare a serialized hidden DataList field for each UdonEvent [SerializeField, HideInInspector]
+        // Declare a serialized DataList field for each UdonEvent [SerializeField, UdonEvent]
         private DataList onPlayerTriggerEntered;

+        // Add UdonEventAttribute to the DataList fields for overriding
-        // Each element on the DataList is an individual persistent call from the UnityEvent [SerializeField, HideInInspector]
+        // the property drawer with the UdonEvent drawer [SerializeField, UdonEvent]
         private DataList onPlayerTriggerExited;

-        // Declare UdonEvent fields for each UdonEvent you want to expose in the inspector [UdonEventData(nameof(onPlayerTriggerEntered))]
-        public UdonEvent OnPlayerTriggerEntered;

-        // Add UdonEventDataAttribute to the UdonEvent fields for defining
-        // the DataList field for storing the persistent calls for runtime [UdonEventData(nameof(onPlayerTriggerExited))]
-        public UdonEvent OnPlayerTriggerExited;

         public override void OnPlayerTriggerEnter(VRCPlayerApi player)
         {